Asthma preventer inhalers in brief:

 In most cases any risk can be reduced by always using the lowest possible dose of medicine to control the condition.
 Your GP or asthma nurse will always try to keep you on the lowest dose possible to control your symptoms.

 Your child will always have their height and weight checked at their asthma review.
 This is because there's a small link between the long-term use of inhaled steroids and slightly reduced growth.

-With the added protection of a preventer medicine you're less likely to need to use your reliever inhaler or to have an asthma attack needing higher dose oral steroid tablets to get your asthma back in control.
+With the added protection of a preventer medicine you're less likely to need to use your reliever inhaler or have an asthma attack.
+It also means you're less likely to need a higher dose oral steroid tablets to get your asthma back in control.

 Weighing up the benefits

 Whatever medicines we're taking, it's often helpful to weigh up the risks versus the benefits.
 Asthma attacks kill three people every day in the UK.
 Almost half of these could have been prevented with better routine care, such as taking a regular low dose preventer inhaler every day.
 The risk of side effects from taking your asthma preventer inhaler regularly is much smaller than the risk of a potentially life-threatening asthma attack.